Ley789/SimpleRayTracer/Thesis/thesis.md

                       0          & 0           & 1 & 0 \\
                       0          & 0           & 0 & 1
                    \end{array}
-                  \right)
+                  \right),
 $$

 where the indices indicate the axis by which we rotate and $\alpha$ the angle.
 A rotation matrix is a result of the rotation function defined above or the multiplications of 2 rotation matrices.
 For a corresponding proof see \cite{kenn}.

-Multiplying every point of a primitive with a rotation matrix will rotate the primitive.
+Multiplying every point of a primitive with a rotation matrix rotates the primitive.

 To rotate a point $\vec{p}$ on an arbitrary axis $\vec{a}$ by the angle $\alpha$,